bleepr/bleepr.github.io/scott.markdown

-The hardware and firmware on the bleepr go hand in hand, and naturally anyone working on the actual device will have had a part in both, but I have focused on the firmware of the device, and bringing each of our components together into a fantastic culinary experience.
+The hardware and firmware on the bleepr go hand in hand, and naturally anyone working on the actual device will have had a part in both, but I have focused on the firmware of the device, and bringing each of our components together into a revolutionary culinary experience.

 # Requirements